the-engine-room/library/_posts/2015-12-07-microtasking.md

 Microtasking isn't magic.
 Recognizing its limitations early in the planning process can allow an initiative to use it as effectively as possible.

-* __Most volunteers will contribute for a maximum of 5-10 minutes, with a minority contributing over a longer period.__ However, this minority typically contributes most of the data that microtasking platforms receive.
+* __Most volunteers will contribute for a maximum of 5-10 minutes per week, with a minority contributing more than that.__ However, this minority typically contributes most of the data that microtasking platforms receive.
 For example, Greenpeace Guardianes said that about 10% of its 30,000 users make 90% of the total contributions to the site.

 ![Superusers](../media/microtasking/superusers.png)